btroncone/learn-rxjs/operators/combination/mergeall.md

 *Description coming soon...*

-> :bulb: Tip: In many cases you can use [mergeMap](../transformation/mergemap.md) as a single operator instead!
+> :bulb:  In many cases you can use [mergeMap](../transformation/mergemap.md) as a single operator instead!

 ### Examples